 - Mattresses and box springs: Place Mattress and box springs in a mattress bag before loading to keep clean.
 If they will be placed in storage, then use a sealable mattress bag to keep bugs out.
 Place the mattress up against one side of the truck wall and secure it with tie downs for added support.
 This can also serve as padding for furniture.

 - Couches: Place the couch on their side to help save space in the truck.
 Protect the couch with plenty of pads and stretch wrap.
 Use pads on the floor to fill the contour of the couch arm so it will rest easy and stay upright.
 Face the legs toward the wall so you can fill the cavity between the wall and the couch with other items.

 - Televisions and Electronic Devices: Pack these items well so that all sides of unit are protected.
 Use the original box for the TV or device when available.
-You can also purchase a Flat Screen Protection box from U-Haul.
+You can also purchase a Flat Screen Protection box.

 - Plan Ahead: Load items that you will need at your destination last.
 This will allow for easy access and they’ll be the first to be unloaded.
 Make sure every box it labeled before it goes in the truck, you will thank me for this tip when you are unloading!

 - Seal it up: Don’t’ forget to tie down the last tier once the truck is fully loaded to prevent shifting rearward.
 Make sure you have a clear path for the roll-up door to slide open and closed.

 Once all is said and done, show your appreciation by rewarding your friends and family for their help, with some cold beverages and grub!
 Follow these simple tips and you will have well packed truck!

 Before loading your Moving Truck, make sure you review these posts as well:

 Do you have any special loading tricks to share?
 Please tell us!